Techniques I use for anxiety

 Legos!
 Legos!
 Legos!

-Where we are is exactly why I continue to emphasis the Legos.
-It is a concrete way for me to tell the swimmer to not look ahead or discuss what happened previously, but to stay focused on the task at hand.
+That's exactly why I continue to emphasize the blocks.
+It's a concrete way for me to tell the swimmer to stay focused on the task at hand, not to look ahead or dwell on what's already happened.

 Previous